-Supply chain monitoring delivers instant visibility
+Supply chain security monitoring delivers instant visibility

 Being able to access business metrics, when you want them, is very important.
 The software automatically collects data and creates the Security Scorecard and management report that provides instant or scheduled visibility of security performance to the security operations, risk and compliance teams.
 An aggregated report also provides the Board with a summary measure of the status of threats, by supply chain partner, and their potential risk to business operations.

-The underlying Security Scorecard technology gathers data from key security sources within the partner ICT environment to report their ongoing security operations and define any shortcomings.
+The underlying security scorecard technology gathers data from key security sources within the partner ICT environment to report their ongoing security operations and define any shortcomings.

 The functionality provides summary and detailed status of eight security controls including: